autocrypt/autocrypt/README.rst

 and subsequently implemented in various MUAs and enjoys wide active use.

-The following was agreed during the OpenPGP Summit 2024 by rough consensus:
+The following was agreed during the OpenPGP Summit in June 2024 by rough consensus:

 - For 2024/2025 multiple parties in the OpenPGP space are interested to evolve the Autocrypt spec towards a Level 2 version.